iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> App doesn't do much.
+I think it works off blue tooth and if the other person has their Bluetooth on.
+I know for certain I've been danger close to numerous people that tested positive with covid-19, but app doesn't recognize that.
+I assume they need to report it to the app as well .
+It's a good idea, but requires too many variables to line up.<br> :date: __2021-01-16 10:21:31__

+> There has not been any impact.
+I cannot tell its working.
+I do not like that you have to have location on all the time.
+Kills the batt.
+It sais you dont need location in.
+Phones have a tracker inside for 911 for your location however there are too much privacy concerns being able to track you all the time.
+China does and a commy country.
+I would not be surprised if it does come with the biden admin since that side wants to hold you down.<br> :date: __2021-01-12 02:52:23__

+> It only works if infected people input their status.
+Gov't, testing sites need to take this site over to protect us all<br> :date: __2021-01-10 19:11:06__

+> This app has a great goal, but the version I tried on my old-but-still-good-enough Moto G5+ blocked all the Bluetooth sensors I use for workouts and training.
+All the app needs is a timed pause mode during workouts.
+Once installed, the only way for me to use my sensors is to uninstall the app!<br> :date: __2021-01-09 20:26:13__

 > There have been 4 or possibly 4 confirmed cases at my job site but no alerts.<br> :date: __2021-01-08 21:20:56__

 > So far tell me that I am not exposed, when the true it's the opposite, it's not accurate at all, my GPS is on at all times<br> :date: __2021-01-05 09:25:33__